 Pickleball Changing Ends Rule

-Pickleball is a sport growing rapidly in popularity around the world.
-Here we will discuss an important element of the game, the changing ends rule.
-Pickleball matches are generally played in best of three or best of five-game sets.
-These games present several opportunities for this rule to be put on display.
+Pickleball matches are generally played in best-of-three or best-of-five-game sets.
+These games present several opportunities for the changes of ends rule to be put on display.
 The change of ends rule is listed as 5.B in the USA Pickleball Official Rulebook.
 Read on to learn all about this unique pickleball rule.

 Mid-Game End Changes